sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 The ACL plugin allows you to configure several Consumers by typing their names.
 This way is convenient when the Consumer account is not huge.

-Now let's create the ACL plugin on the `acl-app` Application by running the following steps.
+Now let's create the ACL plugin on the `acl-app` Service by running the following steps.
 Of course, you can configure it on the API level.
 In such a case, only the API you configured is protected by the ACL plugin.

-1. Enter the `acl-app` Application details page.
+1. Enter the `acl-app` Service details page.
 2. Click on the **Add plugin** button.
 3. Select ACL and fill in the form.

 ![Add ACL Plugin](https://static.apiseven.com/2022/12/30/add-acl-plugin.png)

-In this case, we allow Camila and Christopher to access this Application.
+In this case, we allow Camila and Christopher to access this Service.

 Now let's send some API requests with four Consumers' API key perspectives.